Varuneshag/Simple-Restaurant-webpage/README.md

 # coursera_1
-Coursera Project repository
+Project repository

 Hey There,

-I have tried to create Simple Restarant Webpage
+I have tried to create Simple Restaurant Webpage

 Using: HTML, CSS, JavaScript, Bootstrap

-Check out this webpage
+Check out the webpage,

-Here is the link of this webpage:- https://varuneshag.github.io/coursera_1/PROJECT/hotel.html
+Here is the link for this webpage:- https://varuneshag.github.io/Simple-Restaurant-webpage/PROJECT/hotel.html